cogentcore/cogent/README.md

 # TODO

+* saveas needs to revert any existing node with same name!

 * gide ./ opens .gide file if avail

 * if user tries to open a file under a closed directory, it doesn't work